encord-team/encord-agents/docs/editor_agents/examples/index.md

 encord-agents test local agent '<your_url>'
 ```

-If the test is successful, you should be able to refresh your browser and see the classifications that Claude generated.
+If the test is successful, you are able to refresh your browser and see the classifications that Claude generated.

-Once you're ready to deploy your agent, you can go to [the deployment documentation](../gcp.md#deployment) to learn more.
+You are now ready to deploy your agent.
+Visit [the deployment documentation](../gcp.md#deployment) to learn more.

 ### Nested object classification with Claude 3.5 Sonnet

-The goals of this example is to:
+The goals of this example are:

 1. Obtain an editor agent that can convert generic object annotations (class-less coordinates) into class specific annotations with nested attributes like descriptions, radio buttons, and checklists.
 2. Show how you can use both the [`OntologyDataModel`](../../reference/core.md#encord_agents.core.ontology.OntologyDataModel) and the [`dep_object_crops`](../../reference/editor_agents.md#encord_agents.gcp.dependencies.dep_object_crops) dependency.